 Haunted Mansion Liberty Square Magic Kingdom

-A Magic Kingdom classic!
 Since it debuted with the opening of the Magic Kingdom on October 1, 1971, the Haunted Mansion has been one of the best-loved attractions at Walt Disney World Resort.
-Located atop a hill overlooking Liberty Square, this spooky house is home to 999 happy haunts — and eagerly awaits visitors willing to defy becoming Ghost #1,000.
-The current version of Walt Disney World’s Haunted Mansion is the result of a rehab in 2007, followed by the introduction of an updated queue in early 2011.
+Located atop a hill overlooking Liberty Square, this spooky house is home to 999 happy haunts — but there’s room for 1,000.
+Any volunteers?

-QUEUE: Themed after the English Tudor style found in lower Hudson River Valley in New York, the stately Haunted Mansion looks down on Liberty Square.
-The queue was redesigned in early 2011 to become more interactive, and now incorporates characters that were formerly only mentioned inside the attraction along with retaining some of the original tombstones.
 As you enter the courtyard of the Haunted Mansion, you can now see, touch, hear and play with several new, interactive elements added into the queue experience.
-Your experience begins with a new story line.
 One of the main attention-grabbers is the new Decomposing Composer’s Crypt.
 The new tomb has interactive instruments that sound as weird as they look.
 CLICK HERE for more photos of the new queue.

-THE HAUNTED MANSION: When the darkly attired Cast Member invites you inside, you enter the foyer of the mansion.
-You are greeted by your invisible host… your “Ghost Host,” voiced by Paul Frees.
-(You might recognize the voice — Frees provided the voice of characters for many animated cartoon classics, including Boris Badenov from the the Rocky & Bullwinkle Show.)
-Look over the fireplace and you will see a portrait which ages, Dorian Gray-style!
+ATTRACION: When Mansion Maid or Butler (Cast Member) invites you inside, you enter the foyer of the mansion.
+You are greeted by your invisible host… your “Ghost Host.”
+Look over the fireplace and you will see a portrait which ages — that’s Master Gracey, the former owner of the mansion.

 You’re then directed into an octagonal room with unusual paintings encircling the walls.
-Before your eyes, the paintings change — they seem to grow longer and longer, even though the floor and ceiling aren’t moving, and as they stretch, slightly macabre and/or humorous images emerge.
+Before your eyes, the paintings change — they seem to grow longer and longer, even though the floor and ceiling aren’t moving, and as they stretch, you realize they are not as they seemed.

 Finally, your doom buggy turns sideways, and you pass in front of a mirror.
 Thanks to a little Disney magic, “hitchhiking” ghosts appear inside each doom buggy.
 Thanks to a current update of technology, the ghosts even appear to interact with riders now!